foresto/joystickwake/README.rst

 https://wiki.archlinux.org/title/Gamepad#Setting_up_deadzones_and_calibration

-If the screen wakes with joystick input, but never blanks again even when all joysticks are disconnected, it could be due to a mismatch between your screen blanker and one of the wake commands installed on your system.
-For example, a modern GNOME Shell might misinterpret D-Bus messages sent by an old gnome-screensaver-command.
-Removing that command from your system and restarting your desktop session should help.
+If the screen wakes with joystick input, but never blanks again even after all joysticks are disconnected, it could be due to a mismatch between the GNOME screen blanker and one of the wake commands detected on your system.
+For example, a modern GNOME Shell might misinterpret D-Bus messages intended for the legacy GNOME Screensaver.
+Possible solutions include installing the python3 dbus-next package (which joystickwake can use to avoid the problem), or switching from GNOME's Wayland session to X11.

 If the log shows at least one waker succeeding but the screen still blanks while a joystick is in use, your screen blanker's timeout might be too short